bytefish/libfacerec/README.md

 The documentation of the library comes with an extensive API description and carefully designed tutorials.
 It is available in the `doc/build` folder coming with this project.
 If you want to compile the documentation yourself, then switch to the folder `doc` and run `make <target>`.
 For the html version you would `make html` and for the PDF version `make latexpdf`.
 You'll need [Sphinx](http://sphinx.pocoo.org) for this.

-# Building the library in Windows
+# Building the library with Microsoft Visual Studio 2008/2010

-If you have problems with building libfacerec in Windows, then please read my blog post at:
+If you have problems with building libfacerec with Microsoft Visual Studio 2008/2010, then please read my blog post at:

 * [http://www.bytefish.de/blog/opencv_visual_studio_and_libfacerecs](http://www.bytefish.de/blog/opencv_visual_studio_and_libfacerec)